 Reel in the big ones!: There’s a reason Michigan City is known as the “Coho Capital of the World.”
 Every angler on earth dreams of reeling in a prize catch, and the waters of Lake Michigan offer some of the best fishing around for Coho and Chinook salmon and more.
 Hop aboard a charter boat, where an experienced, licensed captain provides all the equipment and teaches you everything you need to know to bring home your own prize.

-Kayak the big lake: Kayakers who come to the National Lakeshore enjoy the Lake Michigan Water Trail, a 50-mile stretch of the big lake with multiple access points between Indiana’s borders with Illinois on the west and Michigan on the east.
+Kayak the big lake: Kayakers who come to the National Park enjoy the Lake Michigan Water Trail, a 50-mile stretch of the big lake with multiple access points between Indiana’s borders with Illinois on the west and Michigan on the east.

 Do the Zoo, the Lighthouse and the Lubeznik too!
 The lakefront is loaded with things to see just steps from the shore in Michigan City.
 The Washington Park Zoo features some 90 species, all in natural settings.
 You can tour eight rooms in the Old Lighthouse Museum, originally built in 1858.
 Also steps from the waterfront, the Lubeznik Center for the Arts features a high-quality, changing exhibition schedule in four airy, gleaming galleries plus a collection of outdoor artworks.

 DunesWalk Inn at the Furness Mansion, Chesterton: A historical setting blends with modern-day amenities and quiet comfort at this family-friendly boutique hotel just three minutes from Lake Michigan and beautiful Indiana Dunes beaches.
 Choose from two suites and three guest rooms.

 Shoreline Brewery and Restaurant, Michigan City: Classy entrees and casual fare team up with beers brewed on the premises at this favorite local establishment.